harrisonlab/phytophthora_rubi/README.md

 The ones at value 5 are errors from filtering of error kmers, estimate from plots follow in ().

 # Assembly
-Assembly was performed using: Spades and Discovar (Discovar detailed in discovar_assembly.md)
+Assembly was performed using: Spades and Discovar

 ## Spades Assembly